 Also known as “fly by the seat of our pants” optimizers, these SEOs prefer to skip the testing and put things into action.
 They generally begin a sentence with, “I wonder what would happen if I…”

 They’d rather leap at an idea or perceived opportunity and try it rather than talk about it.
 The Jumper philosophy is, “By the time I’m done testing, the algos will already have changed and I’ll lose the potential juice.”
 When something comes to mind, they simply say, “Let’s do it,” and jump in with both feet.

 To other optimizers, these SEOs may seem half-hazard and a bit crazy.
 However, most Jumpers have a sound foundational knowledge of SE ranking tactics and base their actions on that prior knowledge.
 Amazingly, their feet-first leaps work more often than not.

 Another name for “Geeks” would be “Generals”.
 At the forefront of SE change, these SEOs pass on gleaned information to those working in the trenches.
-Optimizers in the trenches are then expected to change their tactics to meet the upcoming SE changes.
+Optimizers in the trenches are expected to change their tactics to meet upcoming SE changes.

 Geeks are immediately recognizable by their reaction to the question, “So what do you think about XYZ tactic?”
 Another optimizer might start a conversation, exchange ideas and stories, or scoff and point out why the tactic they use is better.